1peterholmes1/dotFiles/README.md

 # DotFiles

-These are the configs I use with my MacBookPro for things like yabai (window manager) and NeoVim
+These are the configs I use with my MacBook Pro for things like yabai (window manager), tmux, and NeoVim